Fantasy Football Waiver Wire Pickups for Week 6: Rookie RBs headline top adds

 Other priority WRs and TEs

 K.J.
-Osborn was targeted nine times in the loss to KC and he's headed for similar volume in the week ahead if Justin Jefferson's hamstring injury prevents him from seeing the field.
+Osborn was targeted nine times in the loss to KC and he's headed for similar volume in the weeks ahead with Justin Jefferson (hamstring) expected to miss multiple games.

 Kadarius Toney has managed to catch 13 of his 14 targets since his disastrous drop-filled season-opening effort.
 We're not talking about high-yield downfield targets here (3.5 ADOT), but, hey, it's a kind of progress.